Friday, February 15, 1985

 So long ago

 The bad guys often win.
-Today was the day I drove up to see my girlfriend and found she had moved in with a man 20 years older than her who had been stalking her at her school and who she said had raped her.
+Today was the day I drove up to see my girlfriend F. and found she had moved in with a man 20 years older than her, an alcoholic, who had been stalking her at her school and who she said had raped her.

-There were mental health issues before that - she had a pain in her abdomen that seemed to be psychosomatic and when we were together once it got so bad she had to go to the hospital.
+She had mental health issues- she had a pain in her abdomen that seemed to be psychosomatic and when we were together once it got so bad she had to go to the hospital.
 First she wanted to go to her friend's house but she was having trouble driving.
 I couldn't drive a manual transmission so some police who stopped behind us drove her to the house and carried her in, but eventually we ended up going to the hospital and nothing physically was wrong with her.
+Her friend, another student at the school, seemed jealous of me.
 In high school she told a teacher she liked she was taking drugs (she wasn't) and spent time in a treatment centre with serious addicts.
 She also told me once she had terminal cancer, which she didn't.

 She said she had been raped in an earlier relationship and that I believe.

-She was funny and kind to me too.
+She was funny and was kind to me when we were together.
 I felt something cold dripping on me as I sat down at a dance she took me to.
+I thought somehow I was sweating cold and got up to go out.
 It was her dripping water on me from a glass!
+I was happy with her and I wished that when we walked the street of her town that I could cut our happiness up like a cake and share it with people.

-She called me three years later when she was ready to leave him.
+Three years later, I'd gotten better, graduated and was going to another university, I still tried to get in touch with her.
+Then she called me.
+She was ready to leave him.
+Collect call in the morning.
 She had one child with him she didn't want and he wanted another.
 She stood by the baby's crib and told me she didn't love or want this one, and didn't want another.
 She wanted to leave or for me to father the next one so she'd have less reason to have anything to do with him afterwards.
 I didn't want to father a child because it would be with a violent man.
 Then she changed her mind.
-She finally left him some years later, but still dated men like him, guys who moved in with her and took over her life for a while.
+She finally left him some years later, after she had another kid, but still dated men like him, guys who moved in with her and took over her life for a while.
 One did it before he even learned how to spell her last name right.

 She was perfectly capable of leaving him by herself, and she could have told the people at the school she was at that he was stalking her.